 The front of the coin reflected the dim light as it had done over a hundred times until being mindlessly turned again so the back could have another chance to shine.

 Free and Blessed, All of Us – 1212, Second Cycle

 The music playing in the background grew louder.
 That, added with the drunken, boisterous laughs and hollers of the bar’s patrons was almost enough to jolt Jeremy Sebastian away from his thoughts, but not quite.

 Impervia, he thought.
 The name was one of the first words he remembered learning.
 The shiny coin had been his for as long as he could remember.
 It was his first gift, given to him by his mother before his brain had developed long-term memory.
 He turned it again and again, over and over, wondering the same things he’d wondered for several spells of time at a go, every week of his twenty-two years of life.

-What was Impervia?
-The Land of Impervia?
+What was Imperviax?
+The Land of Imperviax?
 Was it a kingdom like the old, rotting books described?
 Books that had come from somewhere far beyond the neighborhood.
 He swallowed, staring deeper at the coin.
 Was it a modern city?
 Did its people travel through space?
 What were the people like?
 Were they like us?
-Are we their descendents?
+Are we their descendants?
 Or were they alien?
 Perhaps beings from another solar system, another universe or another dimension.